nstack-io/docs/docs/Features.md

 * Assign a person
 * Set a status (options: Created, Assigned, Progress, Done and Skipped)

-### UGC: Results
-The results feature was originally used to aggregate the results of a survey but can be used to collect any kind of question answers.
-Alongside collecting the result, on the NStack website you can see a nice overview of all the results and even see them in graphs.

-The results include the following properties:

-* Key: Can be used as the question but can be given any value.
-* User: Name or id of the user sending the result.
-* Answer: The answer given to a certain question.
-* Points: If can be used if the answer has a numeric value and a text value.
-* Tag: Any tags you would want to include.

-**Use cases:**

-* Surveys
-* Periodic questions
-* ...

 ### Validators
 #### Phone number